Salaries & JobsUpdated March 2026

 12 items listed · Annual figuresData verified March 2026

-The electrician salary range in Laramie accounts for a balanced labor pool where you'll find competitive quotes if you shop around in this market.
+The electrician salary range in Laramie accounts for a balanced labor pool where you'll find competitive pricing if you compare options in this market.
 At 17% above the national average, compensation reflects both living costs and employer competition for qualified professionals.

 Practical Advice for Laramie